hciwang/hciwang.github.io/_posts/2022-1-1-lectures.md

 permalink: /lectures/
 ---

+*THE PAGE NOW SHOWS THE SCHEDULE FROM WINTER 2022 FOR ILLSURTATION OF THE COURSE PLAN.
+IT WILL BE UPDATED BY JAN 10*
 ### Lectures, readings and assignments ordered by dates:
 Week 1
 - 1/3 - [[Course structure and requirements]](https://canvas.ucdavis.edu/courses/633616/files/folder/Lecture%20slides?preview=15218366), [[What is Human Computer Interaction design]](https://canvas.ucdavis.edu/courses/633616/files/folder/Lecture%20slides?preview=15218365)